Mortal/gittalk/gittalk.md

 In this case, it would have been much less work to first merge B, and then redo A on top of B, since the A change is much less work to apply by hand.

 Luckily, this is possible, since we know that the patch for B can be applied to the codebase where A is not applied:

 Simply revert A, then apply the patch for B, then re-apply A by hand.

 If we use A^-1 to refer to the revert of A, then the branch now contains commits that apply three sets of changes in sequence:
 First A^-1, then B, and finally A.
-Note that only the third commit, which applies the `A` change, has to be applied by hand, as the other two commits result from the `git revert` and `git rebase` commands.
+In this approach, we still had to reapply a patch by hand, but we chose to reapply A by hand instead of reapplying B by hand.
+The other two commits, A^-1 and B, arise from `git revert` and `git rebase` respectively, so the only work by hand was in reapplying A.

 By squashing the three commits together, we obtain a single commit which implements the `B` change, and which applies cleanly as a patch on top of the codebase with `A` already merged.

-We still had to reapply a patch by hand, but we chose to reapply A by hand instead of reapplying B by hand.

 ## Why git?

 git is a complicated tool; it is difficult to learn and difficult to master.
 Nevertheless, it is very widespread in the software development world as the main version control system across open-source and proprietary ecosystems.

 The git command-line interface has a lot of subcommands whose names can be difficult to make sense of, and there are several cases of one subcommand name being able to do lots of seemingly unrelated operations.

 There are also GUIs, either standalone or built into editors and IDEs, that seek to replace all day-to-day use of the standard command-line interface.

-The goal of this article is to give the reader a new system of thinking about patches and codebase changes, and the formulations lead to techniques that align nicely with certain basic functionalities in git that are not as smooth or first-class in other version control systems.
+The goal of this article is to give the reader a new system of thinking about patches and codebase changes, and the formulations are indirectly tailored to git in a way that leads to techniques that align nicely with certain basic functionalities in git.

 This article is NOT intended to be a git tutorial, and there is no guarantee that you can take the insights from the article and apply it directly in your day-to-day life, but the hope is that the insights can help you a bit the next time you are faced with merge conflicts and codebase branch reorganizations.

-There are lots of useful git tutorials online, for example you can read up on the following:
+There are lots of useful git tutorials online.
+To highlight a few:

 * https://git-scm.com/book/en/v2
 * https://github.com/robparrott/version-control-workshop/blob/master/docs/git.md#git-the-index